theCodingJohn/carcosa.se/docs/handbook/intro.md

 We believe that neither side would process charge against the other part if any conflicts would come up.
 By that a contract or an NDA are not necessary.
 A much better way to handle this is by building trust and need to know basis.

-It's also worth mentioning that all code contribured to any repositories are copyrighted to the company owning that repository.
+It's also worth mentioning that all code contributed to any repositories are copyrighted to the company owning that repository.
 More can be read in the licence file in each respository.

 ## Required actions by you